When Should I Replace My Running Shoes?

-Burning toes and hot feet are signs that your shoe is not suitable for you and you need a new pair.
-This problem usually occurs when your soles are too tight and lack cushioning.
+Burning toes and hot feet are signs that your shoe is unsuitable for you and you to change it.
+This problem usually occurs when the sole of your shoe is too tight and lacks cushioning.
 Therefore, try buying a shoe with a reliable cushioning system.
 Hoka, New Balance, Nike, Adidas, and Asics offer amazing models with top-edge cushioning technologies.

 5- Feeling Pain in Your Arches

-If your shoes are too wide and lack adequate support, chances are your muscles are going to get hard with every stride.
+If your shoes are too wide and lack adequate support, chances are your muscles will get a hard time with every stride.
 When your shoe doesn’t support your feet, your feet start to exert hard efforts to gain that support and avoid slippage.
 Consequently, the heels start getting stiff, which evokes a tingling feeling and pain.

 6- Your Toes Rub against The Tip of your Shoes

-If you feel that your toes don’t have some space to move in the toebox, you have to change your running shoes.
+If you feel that your toes don’t have space to move in the toebox, you should change your running shoes.
 Wearing a shoe that lacks enough room for your toes to move leads to inflammation and swelling.
 At the end of the run, your toes will expand and cause you intolerable pain.

 7- High Mileage on Your Shoes

-After hitting 400 miles, runners are often required to replace their running sneakers.
-Unfortunately, having an old pair of shoes reduces your in-shoe comfort since the shoe starts wearing out over time, which decreases the cushioning and robustness.
+After hitting 400 miles, runners often replace their running sneakers.
+Unfortunately, running in an old pair of shoes reduces your comfort since the shoe starts wearing out over time, which decreases the cushioning and robustness.

 Keep in mind that the terrain you run on is an essential factor in determining the lifespan of your shoes.
 Treadmill runs don’t affect your shoe as much as rocky terrains.
 Once you buy your shoe, record the data of buying date, the miles you are supposed to run, and the road types.